wmacevoy/testrng/dieharder/README.md

 These results are in the public domain.

-If you use this work please refer to the resource so others mighttake advantage of it.
+If you use this work please refer to the resource so others might take advantage of it.